yuririnnnu/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

-1. Explain what a token is used for.
+1. Explain what a token is used for. a protocol which allows users to verify their identity, and in return receive a unique access

-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? use token to verify the user whether they are allowed to see the data or not

-3. Describe how web servers work.
+3. Describe how web servers work. it can store, process and deliver web pages to the users

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. get method